SyedMisbahGit/aangan/docs/SETUP_GUIDE.md

-# Setup Guide for College Whisper
+# Setup Guide for Aangan

-This guide will help you set up the College Whisper platform for local development.
+This guide will help you set up the Aangan platform for local development.

 ## Prerequisites